 - We have discussed the safety of ceramic, but what about stainless steel?
 Stainless is also a MUCH BETTER option than traditional nonstick pans.
 A concern with stainless steel cookware is the leaching of metals into your food.
 The makeup of stainless steel can vary from product to product and it’s so important to know what yours is made of (some are made of scrap metal…from China!).
 The bottom line is metals CAN leach into your food from stainless steel cookware.
 High quality stainless steel cookware is safe however.
 I love my cookware set from 360 Waterless Cookware.
 A 360 cookware pot or pan has a layer of T-304 Surgical Grade Stainless Steel first, then the next layer is Aluminum Alloy- which helps to conduct heat throughout the cookware, and then the third layer is T-400 Series Stainless Steel.
 Since the aluminum alloy is in the middle it never comes in to contact with your food.
 So just like ceramic cookware, stainless steel’s safety is dependent on the brand you buy.
 That’s why I choose 360!
 American made and manufactured- it’s the real deal!

 Ultimately, both ceramic and stainless steel are good options for nontoxic cookware.
-Which is better depends on what you are looking for in your cookware.
+Which is better depends on what you are looking for in your cookware and your personal preferences.
 If it’s ease of use, ceramic definitely wins.
 If it is durability, longevity and more flavorful food, you will want to pick stainless steel.
 Regardless, you will want to research the brand you decided on to ensure the safety of your cookware.
 You can read my full review of my favorite stainless steel cookware 360 Waterless Cookware here!

 Ceramic Cookware Review: Factors to Consider